-Masari Drum up Support for Devolution of Powers to States - THISDAY Newspapers — Nigeria Today
+How Obasanjo escaped impeachment - Aminu Bello Masari - NAIJ.COM — Nigeria Today

 We almost impeached Obasanjo, says Masari

-We almost impeached Obasanjo over third term bid – Masari
+How we almost impeached Obasanjo – Masari

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.